Skip to main content Skip to secondary navigation

 Academic Objective

-As there are limited places on the program (only 45!), you will gain a unique and exclusive insight into British and European culture, while taking part in new ways of learning with the guidance of top academics from your chosen area of study.
-Thus, the program enables you to express your creativity, build social skills, and deepen your academic expertise.
-Moreover, the programme will teach you new ways to approach your degree back at Stanford, unlocking new potential throughout your university career and beyond.
+As there are limited places on the program (only 45!), you will gain a unique and exclusive insight into British and European culture, while taking part in new ways of learning with the guidance of top academics from your chosen field.
+The programme will teach you new ways to approach your degree back at Stanford, unlocking new potential throughout your university career and beyond.

 Academic Prerequisites